 But, ultimately, there are still the same, two distinct paths to complete this final exercise as there are every year for a one-man war room like me—playing for field position with the consensus until contacts and clout inevitably win out, or launching a 50/50 ball on 4th down on the off chance that chaos becomes chalk.

 With that being said, my score may suffer, but in the immortal words of the legendary Roger Staubach: “Hail Mary.”

-With that being said, I am pleased to present my 4.0 and final 2019 NFL Mock Draft.
-These first-round projections are based on the current draft order and my impression of team needs as of April 23, with consideration given to potential trade scenarios.
+Thus, I present my final 2020 NFL Mock Draft.
+These first-round projections are based on the current draft order and my impression of team needs heading into the draft, with consideration given to potential trade scenarios.